Home Research Publications Teaching Contact

 Dr. James Kennedy: (PhD, PU, 2nd supervisor), 2013-2017, "The Impact of Robot Tutor Social Behaviour on Children"

-I am currently a Senior Lecturer in Computer Science (Autonomous Systems) in the School of Computer Science, University of Lincoln, a member of the Lincoln Centre for Autonomous Systems (L-CAS), and a member of the Autism Research and Innovation Centre (ARIC).
+I am currently a Senior Lecturer in Computer Science (Autonomous Systems) in the School of Engineering and Physical Sciences, University of Lincoln, a member of the Lincoln Centre for Autonomous Systems (L-CAS), and a member of the Autism Research and Innovation Centre (ARIC).

 Before arriving in Lincoln, I was a Research Fellow at Plymouth University (U.K.).
 My research at Plymouth was conducted in the context of the EU FP7 DREAM project, which sought to develop supervised-autonomy robot-enhanced therapy for autistic children, in which my focus was on the cognitive and behavioural aspects of the robot.
 Prior to this (and also at Plymouth University), I worked on the EU FP7 ALIZ-E project (coordinated by Prof. Tony Belpaeme), in which I focused on the development and application of a distributed memory system for social human-robot interaction.
 This work in human-robot interaction frequently took me into local schools to try out my ideas with children in environments familiar to them, outside of the lab - a mode of research that I continue to emphasise.